WELCOME TO

 Uhlich

-manufacturer, Radio Receptor.
-One of the most unique and historic
+another early transistor manufacturer, Radio Receptor.
+One of the most

-germanium transistor devices was the photo transistor, and General
+unique and historic germanium transistor devices was the photo transistor,

-Transistor was a primary supplier, with the product sold initially as the
+and General Transistor was a primary supplier, with the product sold

-convinced that this was a unique device, although there wasn’t much
+Uhlich, who was convinced that this was a unique device, although there

-research information available on the internet.
-Dennis’ contribution
+wasn’t much research information available on the internet.
+Dennis’

-included the device, along with a comprehensive data sheet.
-You can learn
+contribution included the device, along with a comprehensive data sheet.

-more about the history of this type of phototransistor with these links:
+You can learn more about the history of this type of phototransistor with

 |